Father Bill Keown, Pastor

 Fr.
 Bill’s first assignment was as an associate pastor in the pastorate of St. Louis Parish in Clarksville and St. Francis of Assisi Parish in Fulton.
 Archbishop Lori appointed Fr.
 Bill as Pastor of Our Lady of Victory and Catholic Chaplain to UMBC on February 15, 2020.
 In June 2021, Fr.
 Bill was appointed to serve as Associate Director of Deacon Formation for the Archdiocese of Baltimore while continuing to serve as Pastor of OLV.

 Coordinator of Sacramental Preparation

 Born in Green Bay and raised in a little town in northern Wisconsin (there were four people in his grade and three grades in a room), Bill moved to Maryland in 1965 to take his first teaching job.
-He and his wife, Patricia (from Catonsville), have five children and twenty-two grandchildren.
-He and Patricia are both grateful for the graces of the charismatic renewal.
-Bill enjoys reading and gardening and is currently teaching part time at St. Mark School.
+He and his late wife, Patricia (from Catonsville), have five children and twenty-two grandchildren.
+He and Patricia were both grateful for the graces of the charismatic renewal.
+Bill enjoys reading and gardening, and welcoming new members into the universal church through the RCIA.